Aiding Children Together, Inc.

 SUPPORT TO LOCAL SCHOOLS

-ACT supports two nursery schools in Sri Lanka, a large well-established Montessori in Galle, and a smaller, developing school in Lahugala, an area in the Eastern province heavily impacted by the war.
-Smyrna Church Montessori School in Galle provides a quality early childhood education to children from impoverished families who could not otherwise afford such an excellent program.
+ACT supports a Montessori nursery school in Galle, Sri Lanka.
+Smyrna Church Montessori School in Galle provides a quality early childhood education to children from under-resourced families who could not otherwise afford such an excellent program.
 In addition to learning to read and write in their native language, children also learn basic English.
-This will give them an advantage in future educational and employment opportunities.
+This will give them an advantage in future educational and employment opportunities

 VOCATIONAL TRAINING CENTER